School Supply Success

 This isn't just a road trip; it's an immersive journey fueled by freedom and the dependable spirit of our Silverado.
 Each creative episode captures a distinct and reflective leg of this incredible expedition, so buckle up, visit Catholic Camper, and let the adventure begin!

-The Four Functions of Church
+The Four Functions of Ministry Life

 Participation takes different forms according to people’s different gifts and offices, but there is a fundamental obligation arising from the sacrament of Baptism (cf. Pope John Paul II, Christifideles Laici, 15): that people place their gifts, their resources—their selves—at God’s service in and through the Church.